marcelocra/useful-stuff/new-system-install-commons/README.md

 Quick:

+- [ ] Split each installation in a separate script (or perhaps use flags for that?), so that we can benefit from Docker caching
 - [x] Add `fnm install 16.14.2` and `npm install --global yarn` to `install_fnm.ts` and then install **Yarn**
 - [x] Change the command prompt to be more legible (showing at least date,